railsfactory/crux_share/README.md

 ﻿CruxShare
 =========

-Share the product url in social network using facebook.
+Share the product url in social network(facebook).

 Installation
 =========